What's the problem?

 $$ \color{#a585ff}A \color{#737373}= \frac{\color{#ccc161}1 + 2 + 6 + \color{#adff7a}1 + 2 + 6 + \color{#ccc161}1 + 2 + 6}{\color{#ff7a7a}9} $$

-Instead of taking the average of all 9 numbers, we can take the average of 1, 2, 6 because they repeat.
+Instead of averaging all 9 numbers, we can average 1, 2, 6 because the same block repeats.

 Average for 1, 2, 6, 1, 2, 6, 1, 2, 6